 And there are issues surrounding this too.
 Kena can only heal by having Rot consume special plants in combat arenas.
 But, you have to break your lock-on in order to direct them to grab it.
 This means you often get hit in the back whenever you try to heal.
 Especially in that boss battle I can’t seem to shut up about, the parry windows felt like they were artificially narrowed even more.
 I’m positive that strikes from other enemies would be parried with the exact same time, but it just didn’t work a lot of the time against this one boss.
 Being locked onto him when he teleported would also cause the lock-on to be stuck until it was disengaged.
 Camera issues also crop up when fighting groups of enemies, as the automatic camera can’t seem to decide what to focus on a lot of the time.

 The navigation in Kena: Bridge of Spirits fares better, though.
 Kena can double jump, although I wish she had an air dash or a small glide, as I wanted more air control.
 Thankfully, aiming in mid-air slows down time and can be used to cover larger distances, which makes absolutely no sense.
 But, there’s a lot of climbing and using bombs to create temporary platforms that you can jump onto.
 It all feels pretty good.

 But again, that’s my biggest problem with Kena: Bridge of Spirits.
 There’s so much talent on display in this game that I can’t help but feel surprised that so much was played this safe.
 Everything here is good to a certain degree, but nothing feels special or unique.
-This is a very good game, but it seems less ambitious than it should be.
+This is a very good game, but it’s less ambitious than it should be.
 In the end, it feels a little perfunctory, even if I enjoyed most of my time with it.
 I’m very curious to see what Ember Labs does next, though.
-If the team bolsters its writing efforts it can create something truly inspired, we could have a classic series on our hands.
+If the team bolsters its writing efforts it can create something truly inspired, we could have a classic game on our hands with their next endeavor.